Have you got a problem or complaint about the NRS?

 - be fair and open in the way your complaint is handled

-- deal with your complaint in a timely manner and give you reasons for the decision we make about your complaint
+- deal with your complaint as quickly as possible and give you reasons for the decision we make about your complaint

 - protect your privacy.